PeteyChan/SimpleECS/README.md

                                         // set to false to apply all cached structural events

 world.IsCachingStructuralEvents();      // returns true if the world is currently caching structural events

-world.Destroy();                        // destroys the world along with all the entities and
-                                        // archetypes associated with it
 ```